 Set up your e-mail account.
 Undergraduate students may begin this process at the New Student Checklist or through a request form.
 Graduate students may begin this process at the New Graduate Student Checklist.
 If you have any difficulty, please contact the Help Desk in 15 Tillman.

 You are only permitted to register beginning on the first day of classes (for fall and spring semesters), unless otherwise noted.
 For summer classes, you may register the week prior to the start of the summer session for which you are registering.
 Dates may be found through the Academic Calendar.

-- Audit students, after registering, must complete an Audit Form and submit it to Records and Registration in 126 Tillman by the add/drop deadline for the semester in which you are enrolled.
+- Audit students, after registering, must complete an Audit Form and submit it to Records and Registration in 126 Tillman by the add/drop deadline for the semester/term in which you are enrolled.
 Senior citizens do not need to obtain signatures from instructors or department chairs, unless they need an override for a required pre-requisite.

 - Pay any lab fees associated with your course at the Cashier’s Office in 22 Tillman.
 Failure to pay any required fees may result in your classes being dropped.
 Visit Student Financial Services in 21 Tillman with any questions.